Put-in-Bay Information and questions answered!

 Our Put-in-Bay Hotels and Resorts operating season begins April 1 and ends Halloween weekend.
 The island welcomes winter visitors for Perch and Walleye ice fishing.

-The two Put-in-Bay Ferry Boats are both about a 25 minute drive from Sandusky Ohio where Cedar Point is located.
+The two Put-in-Bay Ferry Boats are both about a 25-minute drive from Sandusky Ohio where Cedar Point is located.
 Both Ferry boats offer ample parking for your car while you Visit Put-in-Bay Ohio.
 For additional Put-in-Bay Information in the ferry schedules check their website.
 Schedules vary by time of the year.

 Put-in-Bay Hotels and Resorts book up very quickly, especially for weekend stays.
 Most hotels and Resorts begin taking reservations a year in advance so it is suggested that you make your reservation as early as possible.
 Call us at (888) 742-7829 or visit our accommodations page to book a property.

 Weekends require a two-night minimum; holiday weekends require a three-night minimum.
-There is not a minimum require for midweek stays (Sunday through Thursday nights) when Sunday is not part of a holiday weekend.
+There is not a minimum required for midweek stays (Sunday through Thursday nights) when Sunday is not part of a holiday weekend.
 Some hotels and resorts offer a single night stay in April and a few of the October weekends.
 For additional Put-in-Bay Information on a hotel or resort, you may contact the individual hotel by visiting Put-in-Bay Hotels and Resorts

 The Jet Express and Miller Ferry both run from the mainland to the island.
 For more information, check out our Put-in-Bay Ferry page.

 Weather at Put-in-Bay will generally be the same as larger cities along Ohio’s north coast like Cleveland and Toledo.
-We suggest that you bring light jacket or sweater in the fall and spring.
+We suggest that you bring a light jacket or sweater in the fall and spring.
 If you would like Put-in-Bay Information on the weather forecast, our zip code is 43456.
-Don’t forget that no matter the weather outside, it’s always warn and never rains inside our great restaurants and bars!
+Don’t forget that no matter the weather outside, it’s always warm and never rains inside our great restaurants and bars!

 We strongly recommend that you do NOT bring your car to Put-in-Bay.
 Besides the hassle of getting your car to the island – including paying for it to go on the ferry and waiting in line for up to three hours to get it on or off the island- the parking is very limited on the island.
 Once you get to the island, a car isn’t even really necessary.
 Most attractions are within walking distance, but there are also plenty of taxis and buses that will take you anywhere you need to go.
 When you Visit Put-in-Bay Golf Carts are available to rent and are the most common method of transportation.
-Put-in-Bay Golf Cart Reservations are suggested and may be made on line in advance of your trip.
+Put-in-Bay Golf Cart reservations are suggested and may be made online in advance of your trip.